The Impact of Visual Content on Marketing Performance

 2. Increases Retention

 With so many competitors in the market, the only way to increase your sales is to stand out.
-This is possible by creating and maintaining a strong presence in the market, and visual content helps create this position effortlessly.
+This is possible by creating and maintaining a strong presence in the market, and visual content marketing helps establish this effortlessly.

 Chris Do Instagram post aesthetic using red and green colors